-In some cases, your physician might recommend surgery, such as fundoplication, where the physician wraps part of the upper stomach around the lower esophagus to tighten the opening.
-Surgery does not always resolve the problem.
+In some cases, your physician might recommend surgery, such as fundoplication, in which the physician wraps part of the upper stomach around the lower esophagus to tighten the opening.
+Unfortunately, surgery does not always resolve the problem.

-A combination of these measures can often successfully control the acid reflux symptoms of hiatus hernia, and some patients will require ongoing PPI maintenance therapy.
+A combination of these measures can often successfully control the acid reflux symptoms of hiatus hernia, and some patients will require ongoing maintenance therapy with a proton pump inhibitor.
 However, these measures might be only partially effective and symptoms of hiatus hernia could persist.